tmac997/tmac.cyberporjects.github.io/index.md

 I will update website regularly with new skills and project demonstrations.

 Licenses & certifications
-CompTIA Network+ ce
+CompTIA Network+ ce/
-CompTIA A+ ce
+CompTIA A+ ce/
-CompTIA Security+
+CompTIA Security+/
 Credential ID:COMP001022340421